zelotbe/NeglectApp/README.md

 - [ ] Unit testing

 ### EXTRAS
+- [ ] Check if I'm able to start the service automatically on starting hour

 - [ ] Heartrate

 - [ ] Detect movement before stimula is triggered